Milton DUI Lawyers

 • Attending any program, event, treatment, or activity ordered by a judge presiding in an accountability court, as such term is defined in Code Section 15-1-18; or

-Contact us today to discuss your Milton DUI case with our experienced DUI defense lawyers at 404.816.8777.
+Contact us today at 404.816.8777 to discuss your Milton DUI case with our experienced DUI defense lawyers.
 Our dedicated Milton DUI lawyers are experienced in fighting DUI charges and license suspension actions.
-We can review your case and prepare a strategy for your criminal case and save your license.
+We can review your case, prepare a strategy for your criminal case, and save your license.

-So I made a proper request for a hearing in my City of Milton DUI case, what happens next?
+So, I properly requested a hearing in my City of Milton DUI case.
+What happens next?

 The license suspension action is a civil action separate from your Milton DUI criminal charges and only deals with your license or privilege to drive in this state.
-The license suspension action is litigated by a completely separate court from your Milton DUI criminal case.
-Once the Georgia Department of Driver Services processes your request for a hearing, your case is then sent to the Georgia Office of State Administrative Hearings where a hearing will be scheduled in front of an OSAH judge.
-Typically a hearing date is set roughly 60 days from the date of your arrest.
-Once a hearing is requested, the Department of Driver Services will extend your driving privileges until there is an order entered from an OSAH judge.
+A separate court from your Milton DUI criminal case litigates the license suspension action.
+Once the Georgia Department of Driver Services processes your request for a hearing, your case is sent to the Georgia Office of State Administrative Hearings, where a hearing will be scheduled before an OSAH judge.
+Typically, a hearing date is set roughly 60 days from the date of your arrest.
+Once a hearing is requested, the Department of Driver Services will extend your driving privileges until an order is entered from an OSAH judge.

-The scope of the DUI license suspension hearing is very limited:
+The scope of the DUI license suspension hearing is minimal:

-At a hearing, the OSAH judge has a very limited role in deciding your case.
-The judge is bound by law to only look at certain statutory factors to determine whether or not those statutory factors were met.
+At a hearing, the OSAH judge has a minimal role in deciding your case.
+The judge is bound by law to only look at certain statutory factors to determine whether those were met.
 That is it.
 The judge does not look at your criminal or driver’s history.
-The judge is not concerned about your job, transportation issues with your children’s school or daycare, or any other hardship you may if your license is suspended.
+The judge is not concerned about your job, transportation issues with your children’s school or daycare, or any other hardship you may have if your license is suspended.
 The OSAH judge’s only role in a license suspension hearing is to determine if the following factors were met:

 • Whether your Milton DUI law enforcement officer had reasonable grounds to believe the person was driving or in actual physical control of a moving motor vehicle while under the influence of alcohol or a controlled substance and was lawfully placed under arrest for violating Code Section 40-6-391 (the DUI statute); or